Skip to footer content

 • Fast Key Access: Provides fast O(log n) access by key.

-• Sorted Order: Data is automatically sorted by key, so no extra sorting is needed.
+• Sorted Order: Data is automatically sorted by key without additional sorting overhead.

 • Cons:

-• Insertion Speed: Slower than Dictionary for insertions, especially with large data.
+• Insertion Speed: Slower than Dictionary for insertions, especially with large data sizes.

-• Limited Efficiency for Non-Key Operations: Limited in cases where data isn’t accessed primarily by specific key values.
+• Limited Efficiency for Non-Key Operations: Less efficient in scenarios where data isn’t accessed primarily by specific key values.

 Working with C# SortedList